sambacha/refarch-kc-ms/fleet-ms/README.md

 } catch (InterruptedException e) {
 ```

-The `positionPublisher` and `containerPublisher` are standard Kafka producers.

-As we need to add a ship movement event producer and we want to avoid using kafka for unit tests, we can use mockito to mockup the producer behavior.
+So to avoid using kafka for unit tests, we can use mockito to mockup the producers.
 We encourage to read this [Mockito tutorial](https://javacodehouse.com/blog/mockito-tutorial/) and [this one.](http://www.vogella.com/tutorials/Mockito/article.html#testing-with-mock-objects).
 We added the following dependency in the `pom.xml`.

 ```xml
 	<dependency>